-Imagine you receive a phone call from your child’s principal asking you to pick them up from school due to their behavior.
-You drive over there to take them home.
-In the car when you try to talk about what happened, your child is rude and talks back.
-So you decide they need some discipline.
+Imagine you just received a phone call from your child’s principal asking you to pick them up from school due to their behavior (for the umpteenth time this year).
+So, you drive over there to take them home.
+In the car when you try to talk about what happened, your child is rude and talks back, kicks the back of your seat and screams.

-You tell your kiddo that they have lost the privilege to use their tablet/video games/TV (whichever it is) for the remainder of the day.
+Do you tell your kiddo that they have lost the privilege to use their tablet/video games/TV/toys (whichever it is) for the remainder of the day?
 Does some form of angry or upset outburst happen?

-Meanwhile, you’re probably wondering why don’t they just behavior so they can get their privileges back?
-You may even take (or threaten to take) the tablet away longer, to discipline further for the disrespectful behavior.
+Meanwhile, you’re probably wondering; why don’t they just behave so they can get their privileges back?
+You may even take (or threaten to take) their privileges away longer, to discipline them further for their disrespectful behavior.